 Fly Fishing Vest FAQs

 A fly fishing vest doesn’t need to be absolutely perfect and tailored, but the more form-fitting it is, the better off it’ll feel.
 It’s not going to hang off of you, and the features are going to make more sense if the vest fits better.
 You want it to be as much of a “slim” fit as possible.
 Adjustable shoulder straps are one way to make sure your vest fits well.

 Do I Really Need a Fishing Vest?

 While you don’t need a fishing vest, you need something to carry your gear.
 Waist packs, sling packs, backpacks, and chest packs are all alternatives you can choose from.
 Fly fishing vests are easy to use and comfortable, but it’s not the only option.

 Are Fishing Vests Waterproof?

 Fishing vests are not waterproof.
 Since many are made of mesh, your gear isn’t going to stay completely dry.
 Make sure it’s within bags or sealed boxes to stay dry.

 D-rings, zippered and velcro pockets, gear loops, and adjustable straps are all other important features of fishing vests.
 Fly fishermen and women are particular with their gear, so find out what you like and then purchase the proper vest.

 Final Thoughts on Choosing the Best Fly Fishing Vest

 The best fly fishing vests are the ones that fit everything you need on the water.
-Understand what type of packer you are and make your decision based off of that.
+Understand what type of packer you are and make your decision based on that.
 You’ll find that fishing vests limit you in what you can bring on the water, but that’s okay.
-A quality vest is going to last you for years, and create many memories with you.
+A quality vest is going to last you for years and create many memories with you.